LivGen/LMAT/Supplementary_Tools/README.md

 *Input:*
 - **concatenated.file** = is all of the *.species* summary outputs per sample of LMAT concatenated together in a single file such that each line has the sample where they belong to.

 - **Tax_Ref**= this is a mapping file to obtain the lineage information for a specific taxid based on the reference genomes that are stored in the current LMAT database.
-[This file is too big to upload, but the script used create it will be made public]
+[This file is too big to upload, but the script used to create it will be made public]

 ### Command Line
  ```